birdoptera/S4B_Final_Project/README.md

+# Updates
-OUR MAIN SCRIPT HAS BEEN RENAMED TO "PREDICTING_FUNDEMENTAL_NICHE_LOCATIONS.R" or something very similar
+OUR MAIN SCRIPT HAS BEEN RENAMED: "Predicting_fundamental_niche_locations.R"

 We created a script in R as part of our final project for the S4B.